 You should not drive for 4 weeks after major surgery.
-Many insurances do not cover you for 4-6 weeks following surgery so you you must check with your individual policy.
+Many insurance policies do not cover you for 4-6 weeks so you must check your individual policy.
 Physically you need to be able to respond to any situation comfortably and effectively: for example, being able to do an emergency stop, turning and looking over your shoulder or using the hand brake.
+If you have keyhole surgery, you can driver sooner.

-Going home
+Going Home